jeftegoes/AwsOverview/AWS CloudFront.md

   - EC2 instance.
   - S3 website (must first enable the bucket as a static S3 website).
   - Any HTTP backend you want.

+## 1.2.
+Restricting access to an Amazon S3 origin

+- All Amazon S3 buckets in all AWS Regions, including opt-in Regions launched after December 2022.
+- Amazon S3 server-side encryption with AWS KMS (SSE-KMS)
+- Dynamic requests (PUT and DELETE) to Amazon S3

 # 2. CloudFront vs S3 Cross Region Replication